White swamphen: Taxonomy

 Lord Howe Island is a small, remote island about 600 km east of Australia.
 Ships first arrived on the island in 1788, including two which supplied the British penal colony on Norfolk Island and three transport ships of the British First Fleet.
 When HMS Supply passed the island, the ship's commander named it after First Lord of the Admiralty Richard Howe.
 Crews of the visiting ships captured native birds (including white swamphens), and all contemporary descriptions and depictions of the species were made between 1788 and 1790.
 The bird was first mentioned by the master of HMS Supply, David Blackburn, in a 1788 letter to a friend.
 Other accounts and illustrations were produced by Arthur Bowes Smyth, the fleet's naval officer and surgeon, who drew the first known illustration of the species; Arthur Phillip, governor of New South Wales; and George Raper, midshipman of HMS Sirius.
 Secondhand accounts also exist, and at least ten contemporary illustrations are known.
 The accounts indicate that the population varied, and individual bird plumage was white, blue, or mixed blue-and-white.

-In 1790, the white swamphen was scientifically described and named by the surgeon John White in a book about his time in New South Wales.
-He named the bird Fulica alba, the specific name being derived from the Latin word for white (albus).
+In 1790, the white swamphen was scientifically described by the surgeon John White in a book about his time in New South Wales.
+The binomial name in White's book, Fulica alba, was provided by the English naturalist George Shaw.
+The specific name is derived from the Latin word for white (albus).
 White found the bird most similar to the western swamphen (Porphyrio porphyrio, then in the genus Fulica).
 Although he apparently never visited Lord Howe Island, White may have questioned sailors and based some of his description on earlier accounts.
 He said he had described a skin at the Leverian Museum, and his book included an illustration of the specimen by the artist Sarah Stone.
 It is uncertain when (and how) the specimen arrived at the museum.
 This skin, the holotype specimen of the species, was purchased by the Natural History Museum of Vienna in 1806 and is catalogued as specimen NMW 50.761.
 The naturalist John Latham listed the bird as Gallinula alba in a later 1790 work, and wrote that it may have been a variety of purple swamphen (or "gallinule").